twobombs/thereminq-examples/qvml/readme.md

 tensors are created from stevector and concentrated for optimisation by pyqrackising

-data is saved and scripts scrape and visualize the data
+data is saved and scripts scrape and visualize the data by either save it in a csv or a graph

 <img width="12800" height="6945" alt="tensor_network_screenshot" src="https://github.com/user-attachments/assets/9652bd67-1e4a-4c0e-86b8-e8914b08fff4" />